allegheny-computer-science-201-f2020/lab01-cs201f2020/conduct.md

 ## Infractions

-An infraction occurs when class member(s) violate the agreed rules present in the code of C. Any action that is considered "Unacceptable" will cause an infraction.
+An infraction occurs when class member(s) violate the agreed rules present in the Code of Conduct.
+Any action that is considered "Unacceptable" will cause an infraction.
 Class member(s) should avoid infractions since the accumulation of them would cause penalties and hinder the progress of the project.